ouspg/CompSec/Lab5.Introduction_to_Shellcoding/README.md

 The intention of this exercise is to achieve hands-on experience by exploring software with improperly validated input.
 Further, by taking advantage of shellcoding, we should be aware of dangers what unintended behaviour of software could inflict to overall system.

- *The goal or intention of this exercise is **not** to courage to abuse or instruct these skills for something inappropriate.*
+ *The goal or intention of this exercise is **not** to courage to abuse or instruct these skills for something inappropriate.
+Can systems be truly secure, if they can't handle open discuss and testing?*

 ---
 Grading